PRK (Lasek) Eye Surgerylaser vision correction for non-LASIK candidates

 During the initial healing period after PRK, the eyes may be more sensitive and drier, and wearing contact lenses can exacerbate these symptoms.
 Additionally, contact lenses can interfere with the healing process and affect the final visual outcome.

-Once your surgeon determines that your eyes have healed sufficiently and it's safe to do so, they may recommend a specific type of contact lens or a contact lens, wearing a schedule appropriate for your needs.
+Once your eye doctor determines that your eyes have healed sufficiently and it's safe, they may recommend a specific type of contact lens or a contact lens wearing a schedule appropriate for your needs.

 Does PRK cause dry eyes?

 PRK can cause dry eyes in some individuals, particularly during the initial healing period after surgery.
-This is because the procedure can temporarily affect the corneal nerves and reduce tear production, leading to dry eye symptoms.
+The procedure can temporarily affect the corneal nerves and reduce tear production, leading to dry eye symptoms.

 The symptoms of dry eye after PRK are usually temporary and improve as the cornea heals.
 However, in some cases, dry eye symptoms may persist or worsen after surgery, and additional treatment may be necessary to manage the condition.